fletchjp/MERG-Arduino-Software/README.md

  I need to sort out the licence situation before creating and publishing any more repositories.

+ I am thinking of using the CC BY-NC-SA as used by Duncan Greenwood and recommended.
+I have found the full text.
+I have not yet found the text of the summary which he uses.

  ## MERG Knowledgebase

  There is information on the MERG Arduino SIG pages about our use of GitHub.